afkarxyz/Twitter-X-Media-Batch-Downloader/README.md

 ## Download

-- Download the latest version of [TwitterXMediaBatchDownloader](https://github.com/afkarxyz/Twitter-X-Media-Batch-Downloader/releases/download/v1.3/TwitterXMediaBatchDownloader.exe)
+- Download the latest version of [TwitterXMediaBatchDownloader](https://github.com/afkarxyz/Twitter-X-Media-Batch-Downloader/releases/download/v1.4/TwitterXMediaBatchDownloader.exe)
 - If you're familiar with **userscripts**, please install it [here](https://greasyfork.org/en/scripts/523157-twitter-x-media-batch-downloader)

 ## Features

 - Uses the powerful `gallery-dl` library, similar to `yt-dlp`
-- The ability to download media from **Withheld Accounts**
+- The ability to download media from **Withheld Accounts** (requires unchecking the Local option)
 - Simple and compact GUI
 - Download images and videos in original quality
 - Option to choose the media type to download: **media** (image + GIF + video) or just **image/GIF/video**